 In the example below, the person is facing the screen's border instead of looking at the action happening on the screen.
 Again, none of this is necessary, but some viewers may find it distracting or annoying.

-To change the angel of your webcam:
+To change the angle of your webcam:

 Step 1: Right-click your webcam source